smithy-lang/smithy/designs/mixins.md

 # Smithy Mixins

-This proposal defines _mixins_, a modeling mechanism that allows for structure and union definition reuse.
+This proposal defines _mixins_, a modeling mechanism that allows for shape definition reuse.

 > Note: mixins will be considered for Smithy IDL 1.1, which treats commas as
 > optional whitespace.